aquaticcalf/random-excuse-generate-please/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Contact
-For any questions or suggestions, feel free to open an issue or contact the repository owner.
+For any questions or suggestions, feel free to open an issue.

 ### Contributors
 <img src="https://contrib.rocks/image?repo=aquaticcalf/random-excuse-generate-please"></img>